Costello1329/cpp-interns-2019/xor_list/README.md

 + Implement insert method
 + Implement erase method
 + Implement merge method
++ Implement begin method, which returns the iterator to the first element.
++ Implement end method, which returns the iterator to the element after the last one.

 ### Deadline
 + First part: May 3-th 23:59.